rwblokzijl/Msc-thesis-EuroToken/thesis.md

     features and efficiency of digital money
     * Also needs to be available everywhere any time like physical money
     * privacy maintaining like physical money
-- What does europe want
+- What does Europe want
     * `satisfy the emerging payment needs of a modern economy by offering, alongside cash, a safe digital asset with advanced functionalities.`
     * Strategic autonomy